Brand Names: VePesid

 What is etoposide (VePesid)?

-Etoposide may also be used for purposes other than those listed in this medication guide.
+Etoposide may also be used for purposes not listed in this medication guide.

 What are the possible side effects of etoposide (VePesid)?

-- low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--loss of appetite, stomach pain (upper right side), tiredness, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 - temporary hair loss.